Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Appendix

 \section{Appendix}

-\begin{spacing}{1} Let us recall the time series process.
+Let us recall the time series process.
 We start with sequence $\{\rho_n\}$ and $\{\phi_n\}$ that determines the rate of drift of the mean and the volatility persistence coefficient to unity, respectively.
+Note that the autoregressive coefficient $\rho_n$ is less than 1 and slowing approaching 1.
+This regime is usually described as nearly stationary regime.